kown7/rmtoo/docs/workflow.md

 ## Editing Requirements

 The specification can be edited using any compatible spreadsheet program.
-It will along the lines the following image.
+It will be along the lines of the following image.

 New items can easily be created by copying the existing rows.

 {% include image.html url="assets/images/excel-ex.png" description="Editing the specification items" %}

+# Traceability

+Ensure that verification and validation (V&V) activities are invalidated when requirements change, i.e. requirements traceability[^1]:

+    Requirements traceability is the ability to follow and audit the life of a requirement, in both a forward and backward direction; from its origins, through its realization in the design and functional specifications, to its eventual development and deployment and use, through subsequent rounds of modification and refinement.

-## Traceability
+## Traceability to Tests

 The previous specification item `SW-AS-501` is referenced the unit-tests[^3].
 The following code snippet shows the test code and the reference.

 ```python